klamping/deck.narrator.js/article.md

     });

-Also, since our slides automatically advance, we need to comment out the 'timeupdate' event listener which pauses our audio at the end of a slide.
+Also, since our slides automatically advance, we need to comment out the 'timeupdate' event listener which would pause our audio at the end of a slide.

-And that's it.
-Now our slides and audio automatically transition.
+With those things taken care of, our slides and audio automatically transition to create a seamless experience.

 ## Next Steps